Legacy (TypeScript v6)

 | SWC alone | typia generate |

-The --input directory contains .ts files that import typia and re-export validators. typia reads each file, applies the transform, and writes the result to --output:
+The input directory or file list contains TypeScript source files that import typia and re-export validators. typia reads each file, applies the transform, and writes the result to --output:

 TypeScript Input